SCHRIEVER AIR FORCE BASE, Colo. --

-2 SOPS, a component of Space Delta 8 headquartered at Schriever Air Force Base, Colorado, performs the command and control missions for the GPS satellite constellation.
-The acceptance of this satellite helps 2 SOPS accomplish their mission of providing position, navigation and timing around the globe through an increasingly contested, degraded and operationally limited environment.
+A component of Space Delta 8 headquartered at Schriever Air Force Base, Colorado, the 2nd SOPS performs the command and control missions for the GPS satellite constellation.
+The acceptance of this satellite helps the 2nd SOPS accomplish its mission of providing position, navigation and timing around the globe through an increasingly contested, degraded and operationally limited environment.

 The squadron played a huge role in the satellite’s rapid acceptance, as well as its continued day-to-day operations.

-“2 SOPS engineers typically begin preparing for acceptance six months prior to the GPS III launch date,” said 1st Lt.
-Mary McLaughlin, 2 SOPS navigation payload analyst.
+“The 2nd SOPS engineers typically begin preparing for acceptance six months prior to the GPS III launch date,” said 1st Lt.
+Mary McLaughlin, 2nd SOPS navigation payload analyst.
 “This includes implementing operating system updates, pre-launch compatibility testing, powering on the payloads after launch and monitoring the satellite to ensure it is appropriately modeled by our algorithms and producing acceptable signals for users.”

-In order to ensure the satellite remains part of a healthy constellation, 2 SOPS operators perform daily contacts to check the health and make updates.
+In order to ensure the satellite remains part of a healthy constellation, the 2nd SOPS operators perform daily contacts to check the health and make updates.

 Like military aircraft and ships, military spacecraft receive new designators upon operational acceptance.
 Known as GPS III SVO4 during the acquisitions period, the satellite is now operationally known as SVN-77.

-SVN-77 brings a multitude of operational enhancements to the 2 SOPS and Space Delta 8 missions, and was designed to have a more flexible architecture that allows for easier implementation of on-orbit updates.
+The SVN-77 brings operational enhancements to the 2nd SOPS and Space Delta 8 missions, and was designed to have a more flexible architecture that allows for easier implementation of on-orbit updates.

 “Some benefits of SVN-77 are a longer lifespan and more advanced automation,” McLaughlin said.
-“This enables the satellite to perform immediate safing actions when faults are detected by the software.
-This allows 2 SOPS to adapt to changing mission requirements efficiently and safely.”
+“This enables the satellite to perform immediate ‘safing’ actions to when faults are detected by the software.
+This allows the 2nd SOPS to adapt to changing mission requirements efficiently and safely.”

-Captain Collin Dart, 2 SOPS engineering analysis flight commander, reiterated the importance of SVN-77’s operational acceptance, “SVN-77 marks the 23rd vehicle in the GPS constellation that provides M-Code signal across the globe, leaving just one more GPS III vehicle until 2 SOPS and the Space and Missile Systems Center meet the Initial Operational Capability of 24 M-Code capable vehicles in order to provide full global coverage to warfighters and users.”
+“SVN-77 marks the 23rd vehicle in the GPS constellation that provides M-Code signal across the globe,” Captain Collin Dart, the 2nd SOPS engineering analysis flight commander said.
+“Leaving just one more GPS III vehicle until 2nd SOPS and the Space and Missile Systems Center meet the initial operational capability of 24 M-Code capable vehicles in order to provide full global coverage to warfighters and users.”